South Korea’s birthrate, the world’s lowest, rises again amid signs of easing demographic crisis

 The country’s public pension fund, the world’s third-largest with US$1 trillion (S$1.27 trillion) in assets, is projected to run out by 2071.

-President Lee has called for regional cooperation on demographic changes and proposed at 2025’s summit of the Asia-Pacific Economic Cooperation grouping to hold the group’s first population policy forum in South Korea this year.
+President Lee has called for regional cooperation on demographic changes and proposed at the 2025 Asia-Pacific Economic Cooperation summit to hold the group’s first population policy forum in South Korea in 2026.

 During his visits to China and Japan in January, Mr Lee also made separate agreements with President Xi Jinping and Prime Minister Sanae Takaichi to seek collaboration on ageing populations.